The action of contact transformations pseudogroup on the second order ODEs which are cubic in second derivative: Abstract

 \section{Abstract}

 In the present paper we consider the problem of local equivalence of second order ODEs which are cubic in second derivative under the action of the pseudogroup of contact transformations.
-We concentrate on the case when the associated equation is linearizable and reduce the problem to the equivalence problem of 2-parametric families of curves in $\mathbb{R}^3$ under the action of the group $SL_3$.
+We show how it may be reduced to the equivalence problem of 2-webs in $\mathbb{R}^3$ under the action of finite-dimensional group, admitted by the associated second order equation.

 {\it 2010 MSC}: 53A55, 34C14.